fronell/cheatsheets/vim.md

 ## fugitive
 Section needs to be updated to support current version of fugitive
 ```
+:G                  | git status in split that supports syntax operations such
+                      as ]] to jump to next section
+g?                  | Show available fugitive commands
+:G log -- %         | Show entire commit history for file in current window
+:G log -10 -- %     | Show last 10 commits for file in current window
+:G log -p -10 -- %  | Sow changes from last 10 commits in patch format
+:Gvdiffsplit        | Opens vsplit diff between staged and working tree versions
+:Gvdiffsplit!       | Perform command and maintain focus on current window
+:G difftool -y      | Open new tab with diff splits for each file with a change
+:Gread              | Git checkout file into buffer (does not modify git repo)
+:Gvsplit HEAD~#:%   | Open file in current window from # commits ago in vsplit
 ```

 ##  tcomment: Winner of comment plugin over nerdcommenter & vim-commentary